davelawrence/shopify-image-renamer/README.md

 - Renames images according to a specific format, including all variant options.
 - Uploads images to AWS S3 and retrieves public URLs.
 - Generates a Matrixify-compatible CSV for bulk import.
-- Supports processing multiple products based on tags, vendor, and title keywords.
+- Supports processing multiple products based on tags, vendor, title keywords, and categories.
 - Includes S3 bucket cleanup functionality to manage storage.
 - Modular, CLI-driven workflow for robust testing and automation.
+- Utility scripts for debugging and verification.

 ## Prerequisites